Skip to contents

 Value

-Matrix of positive integers with negative values of reporting handled via redistribution to earlier delays.
+A reporting_triangle object with negative values handled via redistribution to earlier delays.

 Details